ionous/tapestry/docs/content/tell-format/_index.md

 - Say: "This does not # contain a comment."
 ```

-## What's the difference?
+## Plain text or commands?

-The two section types have different purposes.
-While anything that can be described in plain text can be described using commands ( although not the other way around... ) most often, the **plain text describes the world**, and the **commands control how play proceeds.**
+Generally speaking, **plain text describes the world**, and **commands control how play proceeds.** While anything that can be described in plain text can be described using commands, it's often much more work to use commands for world descriptions.
+At the same time, the commands are the only syntax available for implementing game rules.
+So commands can do more, even if they sometimes take longer to write.

-This example says the same thing using both methods; the plain text version is simpler and easier to understand.
+This example says the same thing using both methods:

 ```
 The Lobby is a room.
 You are in the Lobby.